jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

     copier copy --trust https://github.com/jupyterlab/extension-template .
     ```

-    Please input:
+    Please be sure to correctly input:

+    * Your name and e-mail
     * Kind: `frontend-and-server`
     * Javascript package name: `jupytercon2025-extension-workshop`
     * Repository URL: as printed by the `gh repo view` command in the previous step

-    Everything else can be left as default if you prefer.
+    The remaining values can be left as default.

     ![A demo of instantiating an extension project from the official template](../assets/images/init-from-template.gif)